qiskit-community/qiskit-textbook/documentation/ch-prerequisites/linear_algebra.rst

 quantum system is that the inner product of a vector with itself is equal to one: :math:`\langle \psi | \psi \rangle \ = \ 1`.
-This is the so-called normalization condition, and essentially just states that the length of the vector squared (each componenet of the vector is squared and summed together, by defintion of the inner product) must be equal to one.
+This is the so-called normalization condition, and essentially just states that the length of the vector squared (each component of the vector is squared and summed together, by definition of the inner product) must be equal to one.
 The physical significance of this is that the length of a vector in a particular direction is representative of the “probability amplitude” of the quantum system with regards to being measured in that particular state.
 Obviously, the probability of the quantum system being measured in the state that it is actually in must be :math:`1`, after all, the sum of the probabilities of finding the quantum system in any particular state has to equal one (I mean, it has to be in **some** state!).

 Let’s consider the Bloch sphere: